 From the supermarket floor to the world stage … how can helping your toddler with their tantrums make them a better communicator?

-Anyone who’s been a parent for more than a few years will tell you kids are very good at communicating without the use of that little thing we grown-ups so often take for granted: language.
+Anyone who’s been a parent for more than a few years will tell you kids are very good at communicating without the use of those little things we grown-ups so often take for granted: actual words.

 They’re not, however, always so great at letting you what it is they’re feeling.

 And for parents, recognising what your child wants to tell you – be it a cry for food and for sleep, a shriek of excitement or a look of satisfaction – goes beyond simply meeting their physical needs.

 Identifying emotions is one of the most important ways to strengthen the connection you have with your child.

 You may have noticed that responding early to a child’s actions can sometimes prevent a tantrum or negative reaction.

 It’s not always easy (especially when a million other things are demanding your attention!) but acknowledging how your son or daughter feels is more than worth any time and effort it might take.
 Not only can it help keep some semblance of peace, it also goes a long way towards developing your child’s communication skills.